 Membership is open to everyone interested in the study of Genealogy and Family History who share the aims and objectives of the society.

-You may join at anytime and will receive the full complement of quarterly Journals dependent upon the time of year.
+You may join at anytime and will receive the full complement of quarterly Journals.

 Special rates apply to institutions, other than those in Northumberland and Durham.